abhiagwl/abhiagwl.github.io/content/publication/eval-ppd/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Poor SNR in PPD evaluation'
+  caption: 'We find that the accuracy of simple MC PPD estimator suffers when dataset mismatch, latent dimension, or test data size increases.
+Adaptive importance sampling can help.'
-  focal_point: "smart"
+  focal_point:
   preview_only: false

 projects: